Mathematical theory of deep learning: Training dynamics for shallow neural networks

 Here $\Bx\in\R^{d}$ is the input, and $\BU\in\R^{n\times d}$, $\Bv\in\R^{n}$, $\Bb\in\R^{n}$ and $c\in\R$ are the parameters which we collect in the vector $\Bw=(\BU,\Bb,\Bv,c)\in\R^{n(d+2)+1}$ (with $\BU$ suitably reshaped).
 For future reference we note that

 where $\odot$ denotes the Hadamard product.
 We also write $\nabla_\Bw\Phi(\Bx,\Bw)\in\R^{n(d+2)+1}$ to denote the full gradient with respect to all parameters.

 In practice, it is common to initialize the weights randomly, and in this section we consider so-called LeCun initialization \cite{lecun98}.
+The following condition on the activation function $\sigma$, and on the distribution $\CW$ on $\R$ used for this initialization, will be assumed throughout the rest of this chapter.
+In particular it implies that $\sigma\in C^1$ grows at most linearly, and $\CW$ has finite fourth moments; we do not aim for most generality here. \begin{assumption} There exist $1\le R<\infty$ such that \begin{enumerate}[label=(\alph*)] \item $\sigma:\R\to\R$ satisfies $|\sigma(0)|$, $|\sigma'(0)|$, ${\rm Lip}(\sigma)$, ${\rm Lip}(\sigma')\le R$, \item $\CW$ has expectation zero, variance one, and finite moments up to order four. \end{enumerate} \end{assumption} \begin{remark} In the rest of this chapter, constants typically depend on $\CW(0,1)$, which we will not state anymore. \end{remark}

-The following condition on the distribution $\CW$ used for this initialization will be assumed throughout the rest of Section \ref{sec:ntkdynamics}. \begin{assumption} The distribution $\CW$ on $\R$ has expectation zero, variance one, and finite moments up to order eight. \end{assumption} To explicitly indicate the expectation and variance in the notation, we also write $\CW(0,1)$ instead of $\CW$, and for $\mu\in\R$ and $\varsigma>0$ we use $\CW(\mu,\varsigma^2)$ to denote the corresponding scaled and shifted measure with expectation $\mu$ and variance $\varsigma^2$; thus, if $X\sim\CW(0,1)$ then $\mu+\varsigma X\sim\CW(\mu,\varsigma^2)$.
+To explicitly indicate the expectation and variance in the notation, we also write $\CW(0,1)$ instead of $\CW$, and for $\mu\in\R$ and $\varsigma>0$ we use $\CW(\mu,\varsigma^2)$ to denote the corresponding scaled and shifted measure with expectation $\mu$ and variance $\varsigma^2$; thus, if $X\sim\CW(0,1)$ then $\mu+\varsigma X\sim\CW(\mu,\varsigma^2)$.
 LeCun initialization sets the variance of the weights in each layer to be reciprocal to the input dimension of the layer: the idea is to normalize the output variance of all network nodes.
 The initial parameters

 are thus randomly initialized with components

 independently for all $i=1,\dots,n$, $j=1,\dots,d$.
 For a fixed $\varsigma>0$ one might choose variances $\varsigma^2/d$ and $\varsigma^2/n$ in \eqref{eq:ntkinit}, which would require only minor modifications in the rest of this section.
 Biases are set to zero for simplicity, with nonzero initialization discussed in the exercises.
 All expectations and probabilities in Section \ref{sec:ntkdynamics} are understood with respect to this random initialization.